-This quality English-language literary journal is now being relaunched as an e-magazine, published twice a year by ITHL.
+This quality English-language literary journal will be soon relaunched as an e-magazine, published twice a year by ITHL.
 Its purpose is to help the foreign reader keep abreast of Israel's busy literary scene.
-Each issue includes excerpts of new fiction, articles of general interest, interviews with authors, poetry, and reviews of new books in Hebrew.
+Each issue will include excerpts of new fiction, articles of general interest, interviews with authors, poetry, and reviews of new books in Hebrew.

-Our Bibliographic Center lists about 490 anthologies of Hebrew literature in 41 languages.
+Our Bibliographic Center lists over 500 anthologies of Hebrew literature in 41 languages.
 In some cases, we initiate the project; in others, publishers approach us with a project of their own.
 In all cases, ITHL offers translation, editorial and/or financial support.
 If required, we also assist in the selection of material.

 Catalogues of new adult titles are published twice a year, in Spring and in the Fall.
 A catalogue of new y/a and children's books is published once a year, in Spring.

 Established 35 years ago, our one-of-a-kind database lists all translations of Hebrew literature into foreign languages, and is an invaluable resource for publishers and researchers.
 It includes:

 * Over 67,000 records of translated material in 82 languages

 * A separate entry for each literary work, as well as

 * Separate entries for each short story, poem, etc.